gcallah/Rationalism/OakeshottFishing/OakeshottFishing.md

 understand that no such ultimate ground exists: they are all "arrests" in experience.

-And we might explain some of the confusion that leads writers to try to identify one of Oakeshott's fishing grounds with another is due to their not fully understanding the philosophical basis behind his free expiration of various arrests in experience.
+And we might explain some of the confusion that leads writers to try to identify one of Oakeshott's fishing grounds with another is due to their not fully understanding the philosophical basis behind his free exploration of various arrests in experience.

 ## Clearing Up Confusion on Oakeshott "Opposing Abstraction"